What is lactose intolerance?

 What happens after treatment?

-If your child feels better after changing his or her diet, then you’ll need to continue following the diet to avoid a relapse of symptoms.
+If your child feels better after changing his or her diet, then you’ll need to continue following the diet to avoid a recurrence of symptoms.
 However, if the symptoms persist, the doctor may recommend additional testing to rule out another condition.

 When should you contact a physician?